Why planar cracks fragment into echelon cracks: Introduction

-To explain why an out-of-plane crack fragments into multiple cracks, several hypotheses have been proposed.
-One suggests that, under mixed-mode I+III loading, sinusoidal or helical perturbations of the crack front become unstable \cite{karma2010helical, leblond2011theoretical}; however, the associated linear instability criteria lack experimental support.
-Moreover, recent experiments indicate that fragmentation arises from the nucleation of disjointed daughter cracks, rather than from the continuous evolution of an unstable crack front \cite{ronsin2014crack, pham2016growth, itamar2018topological}.
-Another hypothesis attributes fragmentation to interactions between a deviating crack front and microscopic material defects \cite{pham2016growth}, but this explanation shifts the mechanism to the microscale and limits predictive macroscopic modeling.
-A third view holds that a smoothly curving crack cannot maintain locally mode I conditions and therefore must fragment, although the underlying rationale for local mode I growth and its general applicability are not fully understood.
+To explain why an out-of-plane crack fragments into multiple cracks, several empirical hypotheses have been proposed.
+One suggests that, under mixed-mode I+III loading, sinusoidal or helicoidal perturbations of the crack front become unstable \cite{karma2010helical, leblond2011theoretical}; however, the associated linear instability criteria lack experimental support \cite{pham2014further}.
+Moreover, later experiments indicated that fragmentation arises from the nucleation of disjointed { child} cracks, rather than from the continuous evolution of an unstable crack front \cite{ronsin2014crack, pham2016growth, itamar2018topological}.
+Another view holds that a smoothly curving crack cannot maintain locally mode I conditions and therefore must fragment \cite{pham2014further}, although this has not been simulated, and the underlying rationale for local mode I growth and its general applicability are not understood.

+Consequently, the inability to predict echelon crack formation reveals a significant gap in the understanding of fracture.
+Addressing this gap requires a theoretical and computational framework that can predict this phenomenon, while also providing a general description of crack nucleation and propagation across arbitrary loading and geometrical configurations, rather than being tailored specifically to the echelon crack problem.

+Over the past two decades, the development of the variational theory of brittle fracture and its regularized phase-field formulation \cite{Francfort98, Bourdin00} has raised the prospect of such a unified framework for determining both when and where pre-existing cracks grow.
+More recently, extensions of this framework that explicitly incorporate material strength have provided a complete description of crack nucleation in the absence of a pre-existing crack singularity, a regime that the purely energetic variational theory cannot capture \cite{KFLP18, KBFLP20}.
+When applied to the growth of pre-existing cracks under mode I, mixed mode I+II, and even certain mode I+III loading conditions, these two formulations have previously yielded similar predictions \cite{KDK2025Comparison}.
+In the present work, to address the two questions posed above regarding echelon crack formation, we confront these models with the classical experiments of Knauss.